 SIEM (Security Information and Event Management) and AI-Based Security Analytics is something of a match made in heaven and used to best effect in the Security Operations Center (SOC).
 Or, maybe more realistically, it’s a match made in the Cloud, which is kind of the same thing.
-That natural fit is why Gurucul’s Unified Security and Risk Analytics platform was architected to integrate seamlessly with pretty much any legacy SIEM out there.
+That natural fit is why Gurucul’s Security Analytics platform was architected to integrate seamlessly with pretty much any legacy SIEM out there.
 It’s such a good fit, in fact, that a lot of dedicated SIEM vendors have started to incorporate their own analytics component.
 Which seems fair, since Gurucul is perfectly capable of operating as a SIEM in its own right.
-Though, to be fair, it’s really more than just a SIEM with Security Analytics.
+Though, to be fair, it’s really more than just a SIEM with cyber security analytics.
 Here are SIEM Best Practices to follow to get the most benefit from a modern analytics-driven SIEM.

 Getting the Most Out of The SIEM + Security Analytics Platform

 Getting the best performance and most benefit out of any cyber-security system requires following the industry Best Practices.
 The challenge can sometimes be figuring out how to adapt best practices to your own organization’s specific environment.
 Our world of SIEM and Behavior Analytics is no exception.
 There are general SIEM best practices here too.
 Though, like with everything else in your security stack, you’ll need to adapt the details to fit your situation.

 Most of the Best Practices papers you’ll see on the subject are focused on the Implementation phase.
 While that makes sense, it’s not what we’re covering.
 Except for the lead piece of advice about where to deploy your SIEM and Analytics platform.
 And for that, we point to the Cloud.
 While your organization may require on-premises installation due to regulations, or your IT department favors Hybrid deployments, the reality is that a Cloud deployment is often the way to go.